Peanut allergy: Skin prick testing

 Skin prick tests can be used to confirm specific food allergies.
 Skin prick tests are designed to identify specific IgE bound to cutaneous mast cells.
 During the test, a glycerinated allergen extract drop is placed on the patient's skin.
-The patient's skin is then pricked through the drop.
+The patient's skin is then pricked with the drop.
 This procedure is repeated with two controls: a histamine drop designed to elicit an allergic response, and a saline drop designed to elicit no allergic response.
 The wheal that develops from the glycerinated extract drop is compared against the saline control.
-A positive allergic test is one in which the extract wheal is 3mm larger than the saline wheal.
+A positive allergic test is one in which the extract wheal is 3 mm larger than the saline wheal.
 A positive skin prick test is about 50% accurate, so a positive skin prick test alone is not diagnostic of food allergies.

 Oral food challenge

 The "gold standard" of diagnostic tests is a double-blind placebo-controlled oral food challenge.
-At least two weeks prior to an oral food challenge, the person is placed on an elimination diet where the suspected allergen is avoided.
+At least two weeks before an oral food challenge, the person is placed on an elimination diet where the suspected allergen is avoided.
 During the oral food challenge, they are administered a full age-appropriate serving of a suspected allergen in escalating size increments.
 They are continuously monitored for allergic reaction during the test, and the challenge is stopped and treatment administered at the first objective sign of allergic reaction.

 Oral food challenges pose risks.
 In a study of 584 oral food challenges administered to 382 patients, 48% (253) of challenges resulted in allergic reactions.
 28% (72) of these challenges resulted in "severe" reactions, which were defined by the study as a patient having: lower respiratory symptoms; cardiovascular symptoms; or any four other, more minor, symptoms.
 Double-blind placebo-controlled oral food challenges are also time-consuming and require close medical supervision.
 Because of these drawbacks to the double-blind placebo-controlled oral food challenge, open food challenges are the most commonly used form of food challenge.
 Open food challenges are those in which a patient is fed an age-appropriate serving of a suspected food allergen in its natural form.
-The observation of objective symptoms resulting from ingestion of the food, such as vomiting or wheezing, is considered diagnostic of food allergy if the symptoms correlate with findings from the patient's medical history and laboratory testing such as the skin prick test.
+The observation of objective symptoms resulting from ingestion of the food, such as vomiting or wheezing, is considered diagnostic of food allergy if the symptoms correlate with findings from the patient's medical history and laboratory testing, such as the skin prick test.